zextras/sps-carbonio-ha-ansible-setup/README.md

 svc2.example.com ldap_role=mmr
 ```

-`dbsConnectorServers` group specifies db connectors for HA (it will move connectors from postgres to application servers)
+`dbsConnectorServers` group specifies db connectors due to Cluster Services Redundancy (it will move connectors from postgres to application servers)
 ```
 [dbsConnectorServers]
 mbox1.example.com
 mbox2.example.com
 ```

-### Important Notes on Initial Roles for HA Configuration
+### Important Notes on Initial Roles for Cluster Services Redundancy configuration

 The initial roles assigned during the standard installation must remain on the servers configured in the standard environment.
 Follow these guidelines: